Opting Respondents Out of Emails

 When recipients click non-Qualtrics unsubscribe buttons, they are unsubscribed from the mailing list, but not the larger directory.

-To change this behavior, please reach out to your Technical Success Manager and ask for them to enable the “directory-level one-click unsubscribe” brand permission.
+To change this behavior, please reach out to Account Services and ask for them to enable the “directory-level unsubscribe” brand permission.
 Once this permission is enabled, then any time a recipient uses the provider “unsubscribe” button on emails sent from your Qualtrics organization, they’ll be unsubscribed from the entire directory.
+Keep in mind this directory-level behavior is only available or necessary for XM Directory Full, not Lite.

 Qtip: For information on how the “Report Spam” button impacts recipient subscriptions, see When Emails from Qualtrics are Marked as Spam.